Dubai South, Beijing New Aerotropolis sign agreement

 PHOTO

-Dubai South, the largest single-urban master development, has signed an agreement with Beijing New Aerotropolis Holdings Co, China, to set up a comprehensive framework for cooperation.

-The two entities plan to encourage mutual growth in areas like economic development, urban land-planning, job creation, training and sustainability.
+Dubai South has signed an agreement with Beijing New Aerotropolis Holdings Co., Ltd., China, to establish a comprehensive framework for nurturing cooperative relations, encouraging mutual growth in areas like economic development, urban land-planning, job creation, training, and sustainability.

 The agreement was signed by Zhigang Liu, Chairman of Beijing New Aerotropolis, and Mohsen Ahmad, CEO of the Logistics District, Dubai South, in the presence of Khalifa Al Zaffin, Executive Chairman of Dubai Aviation City Corporation and Dubai South, and Wang Youguo, Secretary of Beijing Daxing District Committee of the Communist Party of China.